 This paper is organized as follows.
 In Section 2 we explain at some length why these Lagrangians are best understood straightforwardly as standard second-order Lagrangians instead of neglecting the surface term from the beginning.
-Also, this Section serves as a guide in the transition towards the Ostrogradski-Hamilton formalism for this type of theories.
+We compute both the general energies and the Noether charge for this type of systems.
+Also, this Section serves as a guide in the transition towards the OH formalism for this type of theories.
 In Section 3 we describe the important role of the surface term, and we decompose our Lagrangian into two components, one related to the dynamic term, and the other related to the surface term.
-In Section 4 we complete the Ostrogradski-Hamiltonian approach within Dirac formulation for constrained systems.
+In Section 4 we complete the OH approach within Dirac formulation for constrained systems.
 Section 5 is dedicated to the geometric analysis of the constraints.
-We provide a couple of examples of applications of our scheme in Section 6, related to the chiral oscillator and the geometric dynamics resulting from a second-order 2-form, respectively.
-In Section 7 we specialize our formulation to the analysis of covariant theories, and in particular, we develop our results for covariant brane theories.
-In addition, we present one further example given by the electrically charged bubble, in order to prove the results previously obtained within this section.
+We provide several examples of applications of our scheme in Section 6, related to the chiral oscillator, the geometric dynamics resulting from a second-order 2-form and an optimal growth model from Economics, respectively.
+In Section 7 we specialize our formulation to the analysis of covariant theories, and in particular, we develop our results for covariant brane theories where we present one further example given by a electrically charged bubble.
 In Section 8, we include some concluding remarks.
 Finally, we address some technical issues related to conserved quantities and Helmholtz conditions in Appendices A and B, respectively.